 Step 1: Spend Data Collection

-Create a simple excel file with the following fields for each supplier you do business with (ones marked with * are required) and merge all collected data into this single excel file.
+Create a simple excel file with the following fields for each supplier you do business with and merge all collected data into this single excel file.
 Not all field will be required (*) but filling in as much of this data as possible will allow you to develop a better understanding of you company’s spending habits.

-* Spend Amount (money you spent with this supplier for the 12-16 months period)
+- * Spend Amount (money you spent with this supplier for the 12-16-month period)

 Step 2: Remove Duplicates